wlonk/arcadia/rules/index.md

 are necessarily a blood-relative.
 You may be the favored son, but you may just as likely be a trusted servant, a despised ward, or a poor tenant.

+Your family will give you a boon, which is like an additional social role token trigger.
+Everyone in the family shares this bit of family reputation, so decide on the details with the other people playing characters in your character's family.

-Your family will give you a boon, an element of their reputation that you can call on for your own benefit when [petitioning](#petition) those outside the family, but will also make demands of you.
-Because the reputation of everyone in the family depends on the actions of everyone in the family, family members always have leverage over you, to [petition](#petition) you to act in the best interests of the family.
-Finally, if someone in your family tarnishes their own reputation, and you do not act directly to repudiate or renounce them, your own reputation suffers: mark an appropriate box.
+Because the reputation of everyone in the family depends on the actions of everyone in the family, family members always have leverage over each other, to [petition](#petition) each other to act in the best interests of the family.

+Finally, if someone in your family tarnishes their own reputation, everyone in the family suffers.
+This functions a little bit differently for PCs and NPCs, so let's discuss:

+When a PC goes bust on a reputation, every other PC in the family must mark two boxes (of their choice) towards their own reputations.
+Every NPC in the same family will be seen as tarnished by their association with the newly infamous character.

+For an NPC to tarnish a reputation, the fiction as-described is the only consideration in whether they have done so.
+The GM should generally signal that this is impending, to give the PCs a chance to do something (acting is reacting, after all).
+All NPCs suffer as above, and all PCs mark two boxes, their choice again.

+When either of these events happens, the table should discuss what changes, if any, to make to the family's boon.
+It may get nasty if the family keeps being horrible.

 ## The GM